-In all disputes between branches or units of city government, before any branch or unit can institute legal proceedings, they shall have first requested and obtained from Corporation Counsel a legal opinion which details which party has the legally correct position.
-Corporation Counsel shall then instruct the branch or unit found not to have the legally correct position to obtain legal assistance and representation from an outside law firm if they plan on instituting legal proceedings.
+In all disputes between branches or units of city government, before any branch or unit can institute legal proceedings, they shall have first requested and obtained from Corporation Counsel a legal opinion which details which party's position is consistent with the current state of law.
+Corporation Counsel shall then instruct the branch or unit whose legal position is inconsistent with the current state of the law to obtain legal assistance and representation from an outside law firm if they intend to institute legal proceedings.

 In cases of disputes between the branches of government, prior to filing a lawsuit or taking other legal action, the highest public officials from the disputing branches of government shall first meet to resolve the matter.
 In the case of the Executive branch the highest public official shall be the Mayor or designee; in the case of the Legislative branch it shall be the Council President or designee; and in case of the Office of the City Clerk shall be the City Clerk or designee.
 The parties shall engage in facilitation of the matter over a period of fourteen (14) calendar days, or more as agreed to by the parties, before taking legal action.
 The facilitation shall be conducted by a facilitator, mutually agreed to by the parties.
-Nothing in this section shall preclude a branch or unit of government from seeking a temporary restraining order or other emergency legal action necessary to prevent irreparable harm, but this section shall be complied with upon a court ruling that no such irreparable harm exists, in which case the facilitation period shall be twenty-eight (28) calendar days.
+Nothing in this section shall preclude a branch or unit of government from seeking a temporary restraining order, injunction or other emergency legal action based on irreparable harm, but this section shall be complied with if the court rules that no irreparable harm exists, in which case the facilitation period shall be twenty-eight (28) calendar days from the date of the court's decision, or longer as agreed to by the parties.